Rent and charges review

-Information on why your rent may have changed and what to do if it has.
+Information on why your rent or charges may have changed and what to do if it has.

 We’ve recently finished our review of rent and other charges.